argmaxml/recsplain/docs/source/how-it-works.rst

 Here is what each does:

--``field``: tells the system a feature to use in the similarity check -``values``: tells the system which values to check for the field -``type``: the type of encoder to use for checking similarity for this feature -``weight``: the importance the system should attribute to this feature in the similarity check
+- ``field``: tells the system a feature to use in the similarity check
+- ``values``: tells the system which values to check for the field
+- ``type``: the type of encoder to use for checking similarity for this feature
+- ``weight``: the importance the system should attribute to this feature in the similarity check

 .. note::
    The encoders are soft filters.
 Instead of excluding or separating data for the similarity check, the encoders are for dictating how the system checks for similarity.